 - 1. Engaging in academic dishonesty, which includes cheating or copying the work of another student, plagiarism, and unauthorized communication between students during an examination. - 2.
-Throwing objects outside supervised school activities that can cause bodily injury or damage to property. - 3.
-Leaving school-sponsored events without permission. - 4.
-Directing profanity, vulgar language, or obscene gestures toward other student. - 5.
-Insubordination, such as disobeying directives from school personnel of school policies, rules, and regulations. - 6.
-Being disrespectful or directing profanity, vulgar language, or obscene gestures towards teachers or other school employees. - 7.
-Playing with matches, fire or committing arson, - 8.
-Committing robbery or theft. - 9.
-Damaging or vandalizing property owned by the district, other students, or district employees. - 10.
-Disobeying school rules about conduct on school buses. - 11.
-Fighting, committing physical abuse, or threatening physical abuse. - 12.
-Committing extortion, coercion, or blackmail; that is, obtaining money or other objects of value from an unwilling person, or forcing an individual to act through the use or threat of force. - 13.
-Engaging in verbal abuse, i.e, name-calling, ethnic or racial slurs, or derogatory statements that may substantially disrupt the school program or incite violence. - 14.
-Engaging in inappropriate physical or sexual contact disruptive to the school environment or disturbing to other students. - 15.
-Engaging in any other conduct that disrupts the school environment or educational process. - 16.
-Committing indecent exposure. - 17.
-Being tardy or leaving school grounds when not permitted to do so. - 18.
-Engaging in any conduct constituting felony criminal mischief, as defined by law. - 19.
-Engaging in any unruly, disruptive or abusive behavior that seriously interferes with teacher communications, with students, with students' ability to learn, or with the educational process.
+Leaving school-sponsored events without permission. - 3.
+Directing profanity, vulgar language, or obscene gestures toward other student. - 4.
+Insubordination, such as disobeying directives from school personnel of school policies, rules, and regulations. - 5.
+Being disrespectful or directing profanity, vulgar language, or obscene gestures towards teachers or other school employees. - 6.
+Playing with matches, fire or committing arson, - 7.
+Committing robbery or theft. - 8.
+Damaging or vandalizing property owned by the district, other students, or district employees. - 9.
+Disobeying school rules about conduct on school buses. - 10.
+Fighting, committing physical abuse, or threatening physical abuse. - 11.
+Committing extortion, coercion, or blackmail; that is, obtaining money or other objects of value from an unwilling person, or forcing an individual to act through the use or threat of force. - 12.
+Engaging in verbal abuse, i.e., name-calling, ethnic or racial slurs, or derogatory statements that may substantially disrupt the school program or incite violence. - 13.
+Engaging in inappropriate physical or sexual contact disruptive to the school environment or disturbing to other students. - 14.
+Engaging in any other conduct that disrupts the school environment or educational process. - 15.
+Committing indecent exposure.

-- 20. Violation of district policy for acceptable use of computers, networks, and other electronic communication devices. - 21.
+- 16. Being tardy or leaving school grounds when not permitted to do so. - 17.
+Engaging in any conduct constituting felony criminal mischief, as defined by law. - 18.
+Engaging in any unruly, disruptive or abusive behavior that seriously interferes with teacher communications, with students, with students' ability to learn, or with the educational process. - 19.
+Violation of district policy for acceptable use of computers, networks, and other electronic communication devices. - 20.
 No skating or skateboarding on campuses.